Inga Gaile

 Inga Gaile (born 29 June 1976, in Riga, Latvia) is a Latvian poet, novelist, and playwright.

 Biography

-Gaile has written poetry collection for adults and children.
-Her works often focus on feminist issues and as well as issues related to different stigmatised groups.
+Gaile has written poetry collections for adults and children.
+Her works often focus on feminist issues as well as issues related to different stigmatised groups.
 She has won the Latvian Literature Award and the Poetry Days Festival prize.
 Gaile has translated poetry from Russian into Latvian, and her poems have also been translated into various languages including English, Estonian, German, Swedish, Lithuanian, and Bengali.

 She is President of Latvia PEN.

 Activism

-Inga Gaile is an prominent member of the Latvian feminist movement and is a founder of the stand-up comedy group "Sieviešu stendaps/Women's Stand-Up".
+Gaile is a prominent member of the Latvian feminist movement and is a founder of the stand-up comedy group "Sieviešu stendaps/Women's Stand-Up".